 Risky as it might be, when implemented correctly, JIT production can be more advantageous than traditional inventory management.
 Let’s take a look at some of the benefits this management system offers:

-Cost reduction
+Cost Reduction

 The fact that there’s a lower stock holding means there’s a reduction in storage costs, insurance, transportation and, since JIT production doesn’t require as many workers, labour costs.
 The manufacturer also saves money on the cost of raw materials because it’s only working with what it needs.
 Less of the company’s money is tied up in working capital.

-Smaller investments
+Smaller Investments

 This style of management works well for smaller companies that don’t have the funds to buy large amounts of stock at once.
 Being able to purchase smaller amounts of stock as and when they need it allows them to keep their cash flow healthy.

-Increased productivity
+Increased Productivity

 JIT decreases the time and resources necessary to manufacture the items, speeding up production and shortening production runs.
 It’s also possible to implement any changes to products quicker.
 As a result, there’s less checking of the products and going back over them to correct faults and defects.
 This is because the manufacturer places the emphasis on assembling the product correctly the first time.

-Optimised production
+Optimised Production

 JIT can diminish product defects and automate processes, which eliminates bottlenecks and wastage across the production cycle.
 As a result, deliveries can arrive on time — especially if the manufacturer is sourcing materials or other necessary goods for production from local suppliers, shortening the waiting and cycle time between receipt and production — and customer satisfaction can increase.
 Scheduling means that jobs are performed exactly when they need to, and that production runs start and end just in time for shipping.

-Less wastage
+Less Wastage

 One of this model’s big advantages is that it prevents companies from overstocking and having surplus raw materials, reducing the risk of stock just sitting in a warehouse and not being used or sold.
 The manufacturer can minimise wastage further by being able to detect any defective products more easily and addressing the issue when the inventory items are low.